aruhela/Clustering/README.md

 # Observations/Results
 -------------------------------
-- With above algorithm, I found that if we choose initial centroids uniformly on the sphere, then we are able to get more than 10% of benefit in placing the surrogate servers compared to case in which initial centroids are placed at the locations where most of the CDN providers have placed their servers.
-In comparison we have kept the value of K same in both cases.
+- With above algorithm, it was observed that if the initial centroids are selected uniformly on the earth, then a benefit of 10% is seen compared to case when initial centroids are placed at the locations where top tier CDN providers have placed their servers.
+For all comparisons, we kept the value of K same.

-- With my approach when centroid were placed uniformly on earth at K=53 locations, I obtained average user distance from surrogate servers = 295.778 KM.
+- With this approach, when centroid were placed uniformly on earth at K=53 locations, the distance of users from all the surrogate servers on average was 295.778 KM.
 The program completed in 24 iterations.

-- Without  my algorithm when centroid were placed at the locations dictated by the CDN providers at 53 locations , , I obtained average user distance from surrogate servers = 409.8
+- Without this algorithm and using standard K-Means algorithm that use euclidean distanace, when centroid were placed at the locations dictated by the CDN providers, the users were 409.8 Km distant from surrogate servers on an average.

-- Using my algorithm when centroid were placed at the locations dictated by the CDN providers at 53 locations, I obtained average user distance from surrogate servers = 329.5.
+- Using this algorithm, when centroid were placed at the locations dictated by the CDN providers, the users were 329.5 Km distant from surrogate servers on an average.
 The program completed in 17 iterations.